cracker-MDN/chocolate-sales-analysis/README.md

 # chocolate-sales-analysis
-Basic data analysis on "Chocolate Sales Dataset" from Kaggle
+Data analysis on "Chocolate Sales Dataset" from Kaggle

 ## Tools Used
 - Python (Pandas, Matplotlib, Seaborn)